psg-AI-Tech/mediapipe-0.8.3.1/docs/solutions/objectron.md

 The detection subgraph performs ML inference only once every few frames to reduce computation load, and decodes the output tensor to a FrameAnnotation that contains nine keypoints: the 3D bounding box's center and its eight vertices.
-The tracking subgraph runs every frame, using the box traker in [MediaPipe Box Tracking](./box_tracking.md) to track the 2D box tightly enclosing the projection of the 3D bounding box, and lifts the tracked 2D keypoints to 3D with
+The tracking subgraph runs every frame, using the box tracker in [MediaPipe Box Tracking](./box_tracking.md) to track the 2D box tightly enclosing the projection of the 3D bounding box, and lifts the tracked 2D keypoints to 3D with